-On July 31, 2018, the Commission and PennDOT executed Amendment Number Two to Lease and Funding Agreement (the "Amendment," and together with the Original Amended Funding Agreement, the "Amended Funding Agreement").
-Pursuant to the terms of the Amendment, the Commission and PennDOT agreed to extend the due date for the Commission's July 31, 2018 Annual Base Payment of \$50,000,000 and Annual Additional Payment of \$62,500,000 to October 31, 2018 or such later date in fiscal year ending June 30, 2019 as may be agreed to by the Commission and PennDOT.
+On July 31, 2018, the Commission and PennDOT executed Amendment Number Two to Lease and Funding Agreement (the "Amendment").
+Pursuant to the terms of the Amendment, the Commission and PennDOT agreed to extend the due date for the Commission's July 31, 2018 Annual Base Payment of \$50 million and Annual Additional Payment of \$62.5 million to October 31, 2018 or such later date in fiscal year ending June 30, 2019 as may be agreed to by the Commission and PennDOT.
 Further, the Commission and PennDOT agreed that the due date for any subsequent Annual Base Payment and Annual Additional Payment in the fiscal year ending June 30, 2019 may also be extended to any later date, not later than June 30, 2019, as may be agreed to by the Commission and PennDOT.
-By letter agreement from the Commission to PennDOT dated April 22, 2019, PennDOT confirmed and acknowledged that the due date for the Commission's July 31, 2018, October 31, 2018, January 31, 2019 and April 30, 2019 Annual Base Payments and Annual Additional Payments is extended to June 28, 2019 or such later date, not later than June 30, 2019, as the parties may mutually agree.
+By letter agreement from the Commission to PennDOT dated April 22, 2019, PennDOT confirmed and acknowledged that the due date for the Commission's July 31, 2018, October 31, 2018, January 31, 2019 and April 30, 2019 Annual Base Payments and Annual Additional Payments was extended to June 28, 2019 or such later date, not later than June 30, 2019, as the parties may mutually agree.
+On June 27, 2019, the Commission paid PennDOT \$450 million, which represented the Commission's Fiscal Year 2018 Act 44/89 funding obligation.
+For more information on the total amount paid by the Commission under the Amended Funding Agreement, see the table on page A-8.